Xenoblade Chronicles 2: Torna – The Golden Country: Release

 The game was released on September 14, 2018.
 It was available digitally as part of the Xenoblade Chronicles 2 DLC season pass and can be accessed through the in-game menu after purchasing and downloading the expansion.
 One week later, on September 21, 2018, it was also released as a standalone physical Nintendo Switch game cartridge.
 The physical edition also included a code for the original game's DLC season pass, which included "Helpful Items Pack", "New Quest Pack", "New Rare Blade Pack", and "New Challenge Mode Pack".

-Reception and sales
+Reception

 Upon its announcement, Xenoblade Chronicles 2: Torna – The Golden Country was positively received, with some critics expressing enthusiasm for the story expansion.
 Others cited endearing, relatable characters, interesting story, and an improved battle system.
 The game holds an 80/100 rating on Metacritic, a video game review aggregator, indicating "generally favorable reviews".

 The game was nominated for the G.A.N.G. / MAGFEST People's Choice Award at the 2019 G.A.N.G.
 Awards.

 As of November 2020, combined sales of the original game and Torna – The Golden Country had exceeded 2.05 million.
 Monolith Software's executive director Tetsuya Takahashi stated that "It's still early days for the Torna DLC, but from what we've seen in Japan, the sales of the Torna DLC are exceeding our expectations as well."